How I Got 100K Pinterest Repins

 Do NOT count only on one source of traffic for your website!

 Besides Pinterest, I focus on SEO for my website, recently joined Instagram (@ran_art_blog) and I am constantly looking for more traffic sources for my content.

 - Any social network like Facebook, Twitter, LinkedIn, Instagram, etc.

 - Build an email list and send newsletters when you have updates or new content/offer.

 - Use YouTube to upload videos.

 - Work on your website/blog SEO to rank in Google and other search engines.

 - If you are selling products or services on your website, you can use paid advertisement.

 Since the block issue:

-I upload no more than 6 images a day on Pinterest, just in case.
+I upload 7-10 images a day on Pinterest.